spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/create-an-order-management-system-spryker-commerce-os.md

 ---
 title: Create an Order Management System - Spryker Commerce OS
-description: In this task,  you will create a full order management process (OMS) using the Spryker state machine and then use it in your shop.
+description: This task-based document shows how to create a full order management process (OMS) using the Spryker state machine and then use it in your shop..
 last_updated: Oct 21, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/t-oms-and-state-machines-spryker-commerce-os